 • During an auto-return, the control function of the remote controller for the aircraft is disabled.
-In this case, you can quickly press the pause button "" on the remote controller or long press it for two seconds or push down the pitch stick to pause or exit the auto-return function and regain control of the aircraft.
+In this case, you can quickly press the pause button "(II)" on the remote controller or long press it for two seconds to pause or exit the auto-return function and regain control of the aircraft.
 For more information, see "4.11.2 Take-off/Return-to-Home Button and Pause Button" in Chapter 4.